For more information contact our bagman

 Thames Valley Morris Men Now

 We practice on Tuesday evenings throughout the winter and emerge to dance in public from May until September.
 A lot of our dancing is done at pubs, for schools, charities and events in Surrey, but we also dance further afield in the UK and in Continental Europe.
 Since 1970 we have spent the August Bank Holiday weekend at Withington, near Cheltenham in the Cotswolds, dancing there and at neighbouring villages.
-More recently we have been spending a weekend in the autumn at Cinderford in the Forest of Dean.
 Foreign visits have included several trips to festivals at Krov on the Mosel, and Rueil-Malmaision on the outskirts of Paris, and to other festivals in Holland and France.

 We are a relaxed side with a reasonably wide spread of ages, not out to prove much, but with an interest in dancing well, preserving the Morris tradition, pleasing the crowd, and enjoying ourselves.
 We like to dance close to the audience, so that we can talk as well as dance to them, rather than on a stage.
 On a typical tour we will field 8 or 10 dancers and one or two musicians, but we have around 20 active dancers and musicians (depending on your definition of 'active') and a total of 50 or so on the mailing list, which includes occasional dancers and country members.